 Advertiser disclosure

-How to Respond to the 2022-2023 Columbia Supplemental Essay Prompts
+How to Ace the 2024-2025 Columbia University Supplemental Essays

 Columbia University is one of the most superior schools in the country.
 As an Ivy League, it is also incredibly difficult to get into.
 Strong supplemental essay responses help you stand out among so many first-class applicants.
 Let’s go over each of the Columbia supplemental essays and help you cook up a great answer to each one:

-Columbia’s first few supplemental essay prompts ask for short list responses.
+Columbia’s first few supplemental prompts ask for short list responses.
 In previous years, many students have attempted to write in complete sentences or elaborate on their choices.
 Columbia has spelled out exact requirements to combat these mistakes.
 Simply follow the guidelines, as they are not trying to trick you!
+Remember, this question has a 100 word limit!

 • Your response should be a list of items separated by commas or semicolons